 Hardware Security Design: Topics of interest include techniques for the development of secure and tamper-resistant hardware; identification, detection, and mitigation of Trojans; watermarking; side channels attacks; reverse engineering of hardware designs; and hardware obfuscation.
-Also of interest are hardware implementations of cryptography, acceleration of security primitives, modeling attacks and countermeasures, proximity verification, security metrics, trusted manufacturing, and tamper proofing and securing the hardware supply chain.
+Also of interest are hardware implementations of cryptography, acceleration of security primitives, modeling attacks and countermeasures, proximity verification, security metrics, trusted manufacturing, tamper proofing and securing the hardware supply chain.

-Information Authenticity: Topics of interest include emerging threat models stemming from unverifiable information provenance; measuring, assessing, predicting, and demonstrating how people decide that information is trustworthy; studying and modeling the methods and beliefs of actors in the creation, dissemination, consumption, sharing, and evolution of information online; imbalance, polarization, and/or lack of accountability; studying and modeling methods, evolution, and impact of data/information injection; computational techniques and systems for mitigating risks of information overload in specific security and privacy related domains, and enhancing authenticity in cyberspace as a whole.
+Information Authenticity: Topics of interest include emerging threat models stemming from unverifiable information provenance; methods for detecting, countering, or mitigating information manipulation (e.g., altered, false, and hidden content), and manipulators across media including text, audio, images, video, and virtual reality/augmented reality data; measuring, assessing, predicting, and demonstrating how people decide that information is trustworthy; studying and modeling the methods and motivations of actors in the creation, dissemination, consumption, sharing, and evolution of (mis)information online; imbalance, polarization, and/or lack of accountability; studying and modeling methods, evolution, and impact of data/information injection; computational techniques and systems for mitigating risks of information overload in specific security and privacy related domains; and enhancing authenticity in cyberspace as a whole.